Hastings-on-Hudson, New York: Early history

+Following the Revolution, the Philipses, who were staunch Loyalists, saw their vast lands confiscated and sold (mostly to the Philipses' former tenant farmers) by the newly established American state.
+In 1785, the four farms comprising today's Hastings-on-Hudson were bought by James DeClark, Jacobus Dyckman, George Fisher, and the above-mentioned Peter Post, who opened a tavern at his house.
+Post's land would become the center of the village of Hastings.
+(His house still stands.
+Known as the Post-Baker House, the building is a private residence marked by a historical sign.)

 Around the same time, Westchester County, which had been established as one of the 10 original counties in New York, was divided into towns, and the area that is now Hastings-on-Hudson became part of the town of Greenburgh.
 The village was incorporated in 1879 and its name changed from Hastings-Upon-Hudson to Hastings-on-Hudson.

+Before and during the American Civil War, the Underground Railroad ran through Westchester County, with vital stops in Hastings-on-Hudson and Tarrytown.

+Industrial heyday

 Stone quarrying was the earliest industry in Hastings-on-Hudson.
 From 1865 to 1871, hundreds of Scottish and Irish laborers blasted huge quantities of dolomitic marble from a white Westchester marble quarry.
 An inclined railroad carried the marble down to the quarry wharf where it was dressed by skilled stonecutters and loaded onto ships bound for cities like New York and Charleston, South Carolina.

 By the 1880s, Hastings Pavement was producing hexagonal paving blocks which were used extensively in Central Park and Prospect Park in Brooklyn.
 Between 1895 and 1900, Hastings Pavement produced 10 million such blocks and shipped them throughout the United States and to cities in Canada, Brazil and England.
 By 1891, the National Conduit and Cable Company had established an operation on the waterfront producing cables for utility companies here and abroad.
 In 1912, labor strife between striking workers and their employer, the National Cable and Conduit Company, left two striking workers and two bystanders dead.
 Similar labor unrest occurred in 1916, whereby the Village was put under house arrest.

 During World War I, 200 National Guardsmen were stationed in Hastings-on-Hudson because of the security interests of the National Conduit plant and a chemical plant opened by Frederick G. Zinsser that produced a wood alcohol called Hastings Spirits.

-The plant was important because in 1915 it took orders from the UK to produce .303 ammunition but they could not pump up the production, so the contract were cancelled in late 1916.
-In 1917 it produced .30-06 ammo for the US Navy and Army.
+The plant was important because in 1915 it took orders from the UK to produce .303 ammunition, but they could not pump up the production, so the contracts were cancelled in late 1916.
+In 1917, it produced .30-06 ammo for the US Navy and Army.

+While the industry grew on the waterfront, affluent professionals and artists from New York City were buying former tenant farms and developing estates on the Hastings hillsides; the village became a fashionable summer retreat.